Quillox/Templates/README.md

+# Update
+There are much better and more official ways of making a template/file structure such as [usethis](https://usethis.r-lib.org/), [the actual Shiny function](https://shiny.rstudio.com/reference/shiny/1.7.0/shinyAppTemplate.html) or even the button found in the RStudio menu (file > new project > _you choose_ > R Package).

 # Shiny-App-Template
 This serves as a simple template for a RShiny app with a sidebar.
 There are a few comments explaining when each part of the code is run.